Skuair/food-truck-locator-wp-plugin/readme.txt

 == Description ==
 This plugin allows you to add your food truck locations in a simple way.
-Just create some locations with the admin interface by positioning a marker on a map, add a location name and description and timetables (day of week, start time and end time).
+Just create some locations with the admin interface by positioning a marker on a map, add a location name and description and timetables (one-off date or regular day of week, start time and end time).

 Your customers will see a map with your week locations, and depending when they visit your website, the current location (pulsing marker) or next location will pop up on the map, showing immediately where you are now or next time.
 They will be able to select a day they want to directly move the map to the right location of the chosen day.

 **Features**
-– Create locations of your food truck and add days of the week and hours you are in – Map marker color customization
+– Create locations of your food truck and add one-off dates or regular days of the week and hours you are in – Map marker color customization
 – Vacation mode: activate and set a message to inform your customers that you are on vacation (the map will be darkened and the message will be overlayed on the map)
 – Map directly informs visitors where you are now, depending on the browser local time, or your next location